 We estimate that we will receive net proceeds of approximately \$96.7 million from the sale of our common units in this offering, after deducting the underwriting discount and structuring fee on each unit sold, assuming an initial public offering price of \$20.00 per common unit.
-All of our net proceeds will be used to fund a distribution reserve to pay the \$0.425 initial quarterly distribution on all common units and general partner units through the distribution made in respect of the quarter ending June 30, 2009.
+All of our net proceeds will be used to purchase U.S. treasury securities in an amount sufficient to fund a distribution reserve to pay the \$0.425 initial quarterly distribution on all common units, as well as related distributions to our general partner, through the distribution made in respect of the quarter ending June 30, 2009.